Abhijeetbyte/StreamLog/README.md

 Output on the Arduino **Serial** monitor, of an LDR connected as analog input. <br/>
-You can also enable the timestamp feature of the Serial monitor, otherwise that column will be zero.<br/>
+You can also enable the timestamp feature of the Serial monitor, otherwise timestamp column will be zero.<br/>

 ```
 Timestamp (HH:MM:SS.MMM), Light Intensity,  Timelasped  ( S )